EliAndrewC/l7r/setting/l7r.md

 "I, (NAME), disciple of Nanube the Deceiver, do solemnly vow before Lord Moon and his servant Nanube, to exploit each and every one of the failed omens and portents that ought to have forewarned us of the fungal blight kumosaya.
 In the name of justice, I shall craft tales and weave deceptions to ensure punishment for those guilty of wrongdoing, those who prosper through injustice and greed.

 I shall find those who are guilty of great sins, and I pledge to bring low these offenders, be they man, woman, family, or institution, by painting their sins as the reason why the omens and portents did not manifest.
 I will use the power of lies, not to hide, but to uncover the truth of their transgressions, to right the wrongs, to protect the innocent, and to strike down the guilty.
-I may never discover the truth or bring those truly responsible for this absence of premonitions, and I will surely provoke the ire of those I condemn, but I remain dedicated to punishing evildoers.
+I may never discover the truth or bring those truly responsible for this absence of premonitions to justice, and I will surely provoke the ire of those I condemn, but I remain dedicated to punishing evildoers.

 I vow to exploit the darkness to bring about the light, to use deception to reveal the truth, to use lies as a tool for justice when the truth has failed.
 I will be the whisper in the darkness, the unseen hand that stirs the pot, and the voice that shapes the course of events.